-- The Issuer's liability to make payments according to the terms and conditions in this Prospectus constitutes direct and unsecured obligations of the Government of the Faroe Islands and constitutes unsubordinated loan indebtedness ranking pari passu with all other loan indebtedness of the Government of the Faroe Islands. - The conditions of the Notes do no include a limitation on the Issuer for issuing additional debt or granting of security, and do not limit the Issuer's ability to effect significant transactions that may have a material adverse effect on the Notes and the Noteholders.
+• The Issuer's liability to make payments according to the terms and conditions in this Prospectus constitutes direct and unsecured obligations of the Government of the

+Faroe Islands and constitutes unsubordinated loan indebtedness ranking pari passu with all other loan indebtedness of the Government of the Faroe Islands.

-- The Notes are not redeemable by the Issuer prior to the Maturity Date, and only with the exception of an event of default, the noteholders may not demand redemption of the Notes prior to the Maturity Date. - The market of the Notes issued by the Issuer is influenced by economic and market conditions and, to varying degrees, interest rates, currency exchange rates and inflation rates. - The Notes may have no established trading market when issued, and one may never develop.
+- The conditions of the Notes do no include a limitation on the Issuer for issuing additional debt or granting of security, and do not limit the Issuer's ability to effect significant transactions that may have a material adverse effect on the Notes and the Noteholders. - The Notes are not redeemable by the Issuer prior to the Maturity Date, and only with the exception of an event of default, the noteholders may not demand redemption of the Notes prior to the Maturity Date. - The market of the Notes issued by the Issuer is influenced by economic and market conditions and, to varying degrees, interest rates, currency exchange rates and inflation rates. - The Notes may have no established trading market when issued, and one may never develop.
 If a market does develop, it may not be liquid.
 Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market. - Each potential investor in the Notes must determine the suitability of that investment in light of its own circumstances.
 In particular, each potential investor should: - have sufficient knowledge and experience to make a meaningful evaluation of the Notes, the merits and risks of investing in the Notes and the information contained or incorporated by reference in this Prospectus or any applicable supplement to this Prospectus; (ii) have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the Notes and the impact such investment will have on its overall investment portfolio; (iii) have sufficient financial resources and liquidity to bear all of the risks of an investment in the Notes, including where the currency for principal or interest payments, i.e. DKK, is different from the currency in which such potential investor's financial activities are principally denominated; (iv) understand thoroughly the terms of the Notes and be familiar with the behaviour of any relevant indices and financial markets; and (v) be able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable risks. - There can be no assurance that an active trading market for the Notes will be developed and maintained, which may affect the trading price and the liquidity of the Notes.
-The Issuer has not made any arrangement with any persons or companies to ensure the liquidity of the Notes. - The terms and conditions of the Notes are based on Danish law in effect on the date of this Prospectus.
-No assurance can be given that as to the impact of any possible judicial decisions or changes to Danish and Faroese law after the date of this Prospectus. - The Issuer shall not be liable for any loss incurred by the noteholders as a consequence of statutory provisions, measures adopted by any governmental or other authority actual or imminent war, insurrections, civil commotion, terrorism, sabotage or Acts of God.
+The Issuer has not made any arrangement with any persons or companies to ensure the liquidity of the Notes. - The Issuer shall not be liable for any loss incurred by the noteholders as a consequence of statutory provisions, measures adopted by any governmental or other authority actual or imminent war, insurrections, civil commotion, terrorism, sabotage or Acts of God.
 Nor shall the Issuer be liable for any loss caused by strikes, lockouts, boycotts or blockades, whether or not the Issuer itself is a party to the dispute, and notwithstanding that the dispute may affect only part of the functions of the Issuer.
 Nor shall the Issuer be liable for any loss arising from any overdue payment caused by the above events.